simp/pupmod-simp-simp_snmpd/README.md

 ### SNMP System Information

 `simp_snmpd` configures some basic system information: contact, location, system name, and services, in the snmpd configuration directory.
-You will probably want to set these.
-You can do so via hiera, instantiation, or create your own configuration file in the user directory.
+These settings can be changed via hiera, instantiation, by creating your own configuration file in the user directory.

-NOTE: net-snmp does not allow write access to configuration files via a client.
+NOTE: If the system variables are set in a configuratioin file then net-snmp marks them as not writable and will not allow them to be changed via snmpset or other client utilities.
-If you want to set information via a client, set `simp_snmpd::system_info` to false.
+If you want to set information via a client, set `simp_snmpd::system_info` to false and the defaults will not be set in the configuration file.

 ### SNMP Client